cran-task-views/ActuarialScience/ActuarialScience.md

 - `r pkg("ReIns", priority = "core")` follows the book "Reinsurance: Actuarial and Statistical Aspects" and provides basic extreme value theory (EVT) estimators and graphical methods, EVT estimators and graphical methods adapted for censored and/or truncated data, Splicing of mixed Erlang distributions with EVT distributions, Value-at-Risk (VaR), Conditional Tail Expectation (CTE) and excess-loss premium estimates.
 - `r pkg("ExtremeRisks")` provides a set of procedures for estimating risks related to extreme events via risk measures such as Expectile, Value-at-Risk, etc.

-For a comprehensive review of extreme value analysis, see the [Extreme Value Task View](https://cran.r-project.org/view=ExtremeValue).
+For a comprehensive review of extreme value analysis, see the `r view("ExtremeValue")`.

 ### Risk measures